alaouimehdi1995/django-rest/README.md

 permission's constraints, the access is granted.
 If not, a `403 Forbidden access` response is returned.

-In django-REST, all permissions inherit from `Permission`, and passed as argument to the `@api_view` decorator, as seen in the previous examples.
+In django-flash-REST, all permissions inherit from `Permission`, and passed as argument to the `@api_view` decorator, as seen in the previous examples.

-In this section, we will start by introducing the django-REST's provided permissions, then how to build more complex permissions by combining the existing ones, and finally, how to implement your own custom permission.
+In this section, we will start by introducing the django-flash-REST's provided permissions, then how to build more complex permissions by combining the existing ones, and finally, how to implement your own custom permission.

 ### 2.2 Available Permissions

-All the permissions listed below could be imported from `django_rest.permissions`
+All the permissions listed below could be imported from `flash_rest.permissions`

 -  **AllowAny**:
    By choosing this permission, your view will be public (all requests will have granted access).
 It's the default permission for `@api_view` decorator.